Some parts of this page may be machine-translated.

 [Full Edit]

-To keep it clean and prevent dust from accumulating, be sure to remove the cover first when removing it,
+To keep it clean and prevent dust accumulation, always remove the filter panel first when taking off the cover, and clean it.

-In minimum edit, we consider readability and make changes such as modifying "maintain cleanliness" to "keep clean" and "when removing" to "when removing" to make the expression more natural.
+In minimum edits, we consider readability and change "maintain cleanliness" to "keep clean," and

 Verification Results of Translation Quality by Engine

-If you increase the edit level, you can see that the quality of the translation will also improve.
+By raising the edit level, you should understand that the quality of the translation will also improve.

-However, it is important to carefully balance the quality and cost.
+However, it is important to carefully assess the balance between quality and cost.

-While increasing the edit level will certainly improve the quality, it will also increase the cost.
+While raising the edit level will indeed improve quality, it will also increase costs.

 If post-editing takes more time and cost than human translation,

-there is no point in introducing machine translation.
+there is no point in implementing machine translation.

-It is important to check in advance how much brushing up is necessary in comparison to the target quality standard,
+It is crucial to check in advance how much refinement is necessary against the target quality standards,

-and whether the cost will fit within the budget.
+and whether the associated costs will fit within the budget.

-This time, we introduced the main points of correction in three levels.
+In this instance, we introduced the main points of correction at three levels,

 it is also necessary to establish guidelines and educate post-editors.